ParallelTask/dinoloop/wiki/controllers.md

 }
 ```
 #### throw(err: Error)
-* Gives ability to pass on error to next error middlewares when error is encountered in async operation.
+* Gives ability to pass on error to next error middlewares when error is encountered in async-callback operation.
 Following example explains mongo connection error.
 ```
 @Controller('/home', {
     exceptions: [MongoConnectException]